oguzhantopgul/Vezir-Project/README.md

 ## Vezir Keep Calm Poster
 You can download Vezir Keep Calm poster from the media folder in the repository

+The crown logo of the Vezir Project is created by [PelFusion](http://www.pelfusion.com/35-new-free-long-shadow-christmas-icons/).

 ## Contributing
 p.s.
 Any feedback is welcome.